seehuhn/go-pdf/examples/font-types/NOTES.md

 and the `Subtype` entry in the font file stream dictionary is `Type1C`.

 The CFF data is not allowed to be CID-keyed, *i.e.* the CFF font must not contain a `ROS` operator.
-Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyphs is described by the "builtin encoding" of the CFF font.
+If the encoding used in PDF content streams is different from the font's builtin encoding, the `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names,

 ## Simple CFF-based OpenType Fonts (PDF 1.6)